[17th UTokyo FFP] Nabetan Journal DAY 2 Part 2

 (7) The ADDIE model (a model for instructional design)

-(8) The first step to creating a class design sheet: work “setting objectives”
+(8) The first step to creating a class design sheet: work on “setting objectives”

 As listed above, Part 1 was filled with information related to premises and frameworks necessary for class design, and these topics were not just conveyed by Dr. Kurita to the participants one-sidedly but were also provided through time for the participants to discuss and use them.
 So that’s “active learning,” which the participants already “experienced” on DAY 1 and DAY 2.
 This was the main topic in Part 2.